+For this campaign they also hired local musicians and bands to write songs and perform for their commercials.
 This is one of the biggest projects I've been a part of, and I get to scratch a huge goal off my list - my artwork on a Billboard!
-It was an amazing experience.
+It was an interesting and amazing experience.

 I created the album art for Spokane Community Radio's 2012 Spocompilation CD.
 The lady was drawn and colored with watercolor and then her dress was digitally filled.
 The background is a mix of markers and colored pencils.
 It was a very fun project.

 An exhibit and installation at the Moses Lake Museum and Art Center - 2012.

 This show celebrates tiny moments; times of stillness

 amidst fury.
 Each work offers a glimpse into a land of whimsy where large eyed